cntric/funcitons/README.md

 # funcitons

-A funci package for randomly generating functions.
+A funci node package for randomly generating functions.